fleschutz/PowerShell/Docs/check-windows-system-files.md

 ## check-windows-system-files.ps1 - Checks the validity of the Windows system files (requires admin rights)

-This script checks the validity of the Windows system files.
+This PowerShell script checks the validity of the Windows system files.
 It requires admin rights.

 ## Parameters
 ```powershell